 The remedy for this is not difficult, conceptually.
 Sit in a chair, put your feet flat on the floor, and turn your feet so they are pointing straight forward.
 I know, you are a little confused because I usually ask you to do something a bit more difficult like Qigong exercises or the Standing exercise or adjusting your dietary considerations.
 Sitting with your feet pointing forward will become harder than it looks and harder than you think.

-1. Sit with your feet flat on the floor and pointing straight forward.
+1. Sit with your feet flat on the floor and pointing straight forward and lean a little on your thighs with some pressure.

 2. Think to yourself, “this is easy.”